Signs & Symptoms

 RTD can manifest anytime between birth and mid-30s.
 Prior to the onset of symptoms, individuals with RTD have normal development.
 An infection or fever often precipitates the initial onset of symptoms, but in many the trigger is unknown.
 Age at onset and clinical presentation may vary within the same family, with both childhood- and adult-onset disease being observed in the same sibship.
 Earlier age of onset is often, but not always, associated with a more severe disease presentation.

 RTD Type 2: Disease onset ranges from early infancy to the late teenage years, with significant variability, even within families.
-Across 70 individuals in the Cure RTD Registry and published literature, 18% had onset of symptoms between birth and 12 months of age, 58% between 1 and 3 years of age, 19% between 3 and 9 years of age, and 5% after the age of 9.
+Across over 150 individuals in the Cure RTD Registry and published literature, 18% had onset of symptoms between birth and 12 months of age, 58% between 1 and 3 years of age, 19% between 3 and 9 years of age, and 5% after the age of 9.

 RTD Type 3: Disease onset ranges from early infancy to the fourth decade of life, with significant variability, even within families.
-Across 44 individuals in the Cure RTD Registry and published literature, 34% had onset of symptoms between birth and 12 months of age, 25% between 1 and 9 years of age, 35% between 10 and 17 years of age, and 7% after the age of 17 years.
+Across over 150 individuals in the Cure RTD Registry and published literature, 34% had onset of symptoms between birth and 12 months of age, 25% between 1 and 9 years of age, 35% between 10 and 17 years of age, and 7% after the age of 17 years.

 The spectrum of disease is unknown, and while most reported patients with severe disease are under the age of 20, a larger cohort of patients may exist with a milder phenotype who might present at older ages.